alirangwala/Decentralized-Exchange/README.md

 # Decentralized-Exchange
-Building a decentralized exchange on the Ethereum smart contract to trade different tokens.
+This is a decentralized exchange on the Ethereum blockchain that allows you to trade some tokens and make market and limit orders.

 To start:
---clone repository
+-`clone repository`
---npm install
+-`npm install`
---truffle develop
+-`truffle develop`
---migrate -reset
+-`migrate -reset`
---npm run build
+-`npm run build`
---npm run start
+-`npm run start`